kennethrockson/System-Threat-Tracker/README.md

 # System-Threat-Tracker
 A threat tracker
+Read the Full Blog about it here https://kennethr.squarespace.com/blog/introducing-the-system-threat-tracker

 Allows organizations to keep track of threats that in an excel spreadsheet by inputting data or let data automatically be inputted